 Michael lives in Atlanta and Jackson, WY with his wife Donna and they are the parents of three adult children and seven grandchildren.

-Michael has been a Director of St. John’s Health Foundation since January 2018.
+Michael has served as a Director of St. John’s Health Foundation since 2018.